-All the ship types, excepting fishing vessels, present the same trends commented previously from 2014 to 2022.
-For fishing vessels in that period, 42.7% of the marine casualties and incidents occurred in 'Open sea' (35.0% in 'Open sea - within EEZ'), followed by 'Territorial sea' areas with 37.0% of the occurrences.
-Only 19.0% of the reported marine casualties and incidents for fishing vessels occurred in 'Internal waters' areas.
+All the ship types, excepting fishing vessels, present the same trends commented previously for the period from 2014 to 2021.
+For fishing vessels, 'Open sea' area was where 43.1% of the marine casualties and incidents occur, 34.9% in 'Open sea' - within EEZ, followed by Territorial sea' with 37.9% of the occurrences.
+Only 17.7% of the reported marine casualties and incidents for fishing vessels occurred in internal waters.